 By Stephen Batchelor

-Aong the works in Longchen Rabjam's recognized assortment, The Seven Treasuries that generally called the Chöying Dzöd issues the religious procedure referred to as trekcho (cutting via solidity), which brings religious practitioners of the top acumen to freedom effortlessly.
+Aong the works in Longchen Rabjam's recognized assortment, The Seven Treasuries that generally called the Chöying Dzöd issues the non secular process often called trekcho (cutting via solidity), which brings religious practitioners of the top acumen to freedom effortlessly.

-The Chöying Dzöd includes texts: this ebook, a collection of resource verses entitled the valuable Treasury of the fundamental area of Phenomena, and Longchenpa's personal remark on these verses, A Treasure Trove of Scriptural Transmission.
+The Chöying Dzöd contains texts: this booklet, a collection of resource verses entitled the valuable Treasury of the elemental area of Phenomena, and Longchenpa's personal observation on these verses, A Treasure Trove of Scriptural Transmission.

 The unique textual content side-by-side with English translation.
 141 pp.

-This booklet is a suite of ten shorts talks on Buddhism by means of eastern Zen grasp Gudo Nishijima. within the first half, grasp Nishijima talks approximately his concept of 3 philosophies and one fact - his interpretation of Gautama Buddha's 4 Noble Truths. every one speak is by way of a full of life dialogue and questions and solutions.
+This publication is a suite of ten shorts talks on Buddhism through jap Zen grasp Gudo Nishijima. within the first half, grasp Nishijima talks approximately his conception of 3 philosophies and one fact - his interpretation of Gautama Buddha's 4 Noble Truths. every one speak is by way of a full of life dialogue and questions and solutions.

-The Fifteen periods of perform, Guru-yoga, directions with out features, and Phowa Teachings via Jean-Luc Achard This quantity is generally in keeping with the French translations and abridgements which were ready as inner most enhances to the lessons of HH Menri Trizin Rinpoche (Lungtok Tenpai Nyima) given within the united states and that have been transcribed for the Bonpo beginning.
+The Fifteen periods of perform, Guru-yoga, directions with out features, and Phowa Teachings by means of Jean-Luc Achard This quantity is usually in keeping with the French translations and abridgements which have been ready as inner most enhances to the lessons of HH Menri Trizin Rinpoche (Lungtok Tenpai Nyima) given within the united states and which were transcribed for the Bonpo starting place.

 - Buddhism of the Heart: Reflections on Shin Buddhism and Inner Togetherness